 Your restaurant’s reputation management is important to your business.
 This includes managing your Yelp reviews, by customers that have left good and bad feedback.

 “88% of consumers are influenced by online reviews.
 If you have negative ones showing up for branded/direct searches, kiss that customer goodbye.”

-If your business is getting bad reviews, whether they are deserved or not, it is having a significant impact on your bottom line.
+If your business is getting bad reviews, whether they are deserved or not, it may have a significant impact on your bottom line.
 As a result, managing your reputation online is one of the most important things you can do for your restaurant.

-If a customer has a legitimately bad experience with your restaurant, accept the feedback, apologize, and offer them whatever it takes, (within reason) to resolve the issue.
-Taking action in this way will not only often resolve the bad review, but it is also a great opportunity to show other potential customers how you do business and manage conflict.
-Bad yelp ratings can be devastating to your business, and you should be willing to make significant sacrifices to get bad reviews deleted by their owners and keep your restaurant as highly rated as possible.
+If a customer had a legitimately bad experience, accept the feedback, apologize, and take reasonable steps to resolve the issue.
+Taking action in this way often resolves the customer’s issue.
+Bad ratings can be devastating to your business.
+You should be willing to make significant sacrifices to get bad reviews deleted by their owners to keep your restaurant highly rated.

-So, if your restaurant is getting bad Yelp reviews, use these techniques to manage them and address your client’s issues directly.
-Take the opportunity to show your customers that you care about them, that you’re willing to sacrifice for their business and Yelp will become an asset to your restaurant, not a liability.
+So, if your restaurant is getting bad Yelp reviews, use these techniques to manage them.
+If you take the opportunity to show customers you care, Yelp will become an asset to your restaurant, not a liability.